programandoconro/COVID19-Rockerfiles/README.md

 Requirements:
 docker or podman * tested with podman 1.8.1.

+Get the data from public API.
+Get your Kaggle.com credentials from: https://www.kaggle.com/docs/api#getting-started-installation-&-authentication and add them to ```kaggle.json``` file.

 # Rstudio in your browser with just three steps

-1. Get your Kaggle.com credentials from: https://www.kaggle.com/docs/api#getting-started-installation-&-authentication and >
+Steps:
+1. Clone and cd into this repo: git clone https://github.com/progamandoconro/coronaCOVID19 && cd coronaCOVID19/RSTUDIO

-2. Build with docker or podman
+2. Add your credentials to ```kaggle.json``` and build with docker or podman

 ```podman build . -t corona/rstudio```